List of Foods to Eat With Acid Reflux

 Gastroesophageal reflux disorder (GERD) develops when acid reflux causes chronic discomfort.
 Heartburn or pain in the upper abdomen and chest are the most typical symptoms of GERD.

-In many cases, GERD is controllable with dietary modification, lifestyle changes, and medication in many cases.
+In many cases, GERD is controllable with dietary modification, lifestyle changes, and medication.

 What is Acid Reflux, And How Does It Manifest Itself?